Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

     action->doAction();
 }
 ```
-If we try the same code with the constructors we currently have we will get compile errors.
+If we try the same code with our current constructors, we will get compile errors.

-Derived Example with Smart Pointers
+#### Derived Example with Smart Pointers
 ```c
 int main(int argc, char* argv[])
 {